Easy and step by step Gekko Strategy Optimization with Genetic Algorithms

 feeUsing: 'taker', // maker || taker

-The apiURL should be OK.
+The apiURL should be OK if you followed my previous guides.

 apiUrl: 'http://localhost:3000',